-

-AlzheimersNet is your guide to memory care in West Mystic, CT.
-Memory care communities offer housing and care for people age 65 and older with Alzheimer's disease and other types of dementia.
-Memory care enables seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, safe and secure setting.
-Our local Senior Living Advisors have local expertise in dementia care in West Mystic, CT and surrounding areas.
-After an initial consultation, your advisor will prepare a list of memory care facilities that most closely match your loved one's essential imperatives for care and living preferences, as well as your family's budget.
+AlzheimersNet is your comprehensive guide to memory care in West Mystic, CT.
+Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in West Mystic, CT and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Cities near West Mystic, CT offering memory care options